Meticulous-Frontier/LR2/README.md

 4. The MOD settings can be configured or en-/disabled from your bedroom.
 5. Done.

-Unfortunatly the base game is not bug free.
+Unfortunately the base game is not bug free.
 Check https://github.com/Tristimdorion/Lab-Rats-2/tree/bugfix for a repository that has updated versions of the game files, with fixes for all bugs people reported on the Patreon page.

 Report Issues here: https://gitgud.io/lab-rats-2-mods/lr2mods/issues